I’m sitting in cafe reading a book on my e-reader. An acquaintance approaches me.

 Acquaintance 2: Looks around as if searching for something to say.
 I haven’t seen a movie in ages.
-I actually got rid of my TV’s a couple of years ago.
-I haven’t watched anything on TV since.
+I actually got rid of my TVs a couple years ago.
+I haven’t watched TV since.

 Acquaintance 2: Yeah, those things can be such a time suck.
 There’s nothing good on anyways.
 Mostly commercials.
 People trying to sell you stuff you don’t need.
 Or the news, and who wants to watch the news?
 So depressing.

-Me: I hear some dialog emanating from one of my dangling earbuds: “Sooner or later your’e going to have to realize, just like I did, that there is a difference between knowing the path and walking the path.”
+Me: I hear some dialog coming from the one earbud I have in: “Sooner or later your’e going to have to realize, just like I did, that there is a difference between knowing the path and walking the path.”